bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

 * Sat 6-8pm (Lily)
 * Sun 4-6pm (Zane)

+Laura's office hours are either in person (location Searles 219)  or by zoom.
+To join by zoom use the zoom link provided for the class (you find it in BB).

+Lily's and Zane's office hours: in their weekly reminder they will  specify whether it's in person or online, as well as location or zoom link.

 ***

 9/6:  Assignment 1 posted!
 Click on Gradescope link from Blackboard.
 Due end of week 3 (9/19 by 11pm).